UMH 75x18x68 [M8] / N38

 On our website, you can find information on how to use neodymium magnets.
 This will help you avoid injuries and prevent damage to the magnets.

 Remember that neodymium magnets are not toys.
 Be cautious and make sure no child plays with them.
-In the case of swallowing multiple magnets simultaneously, they can attract to each other through the intestinal walls.
-In the worst case scenario, this can lead to death.
+Small magnets can pose a serious choking hazard.
+If multiple magnets are swallowed, they can attract to each other through the intestinal walls, causing severe injuries, and even death.